-Anxiety Counseling in Longmont, Colorado
+Anxiety Counseling in Boulder and Longmont

 Do you struggle with anxiety?
 Do you have thoughts of darkness that you can’t control?
 Do you tend to worry when you have no control?

 The therapists at Colorado Women’s Center are highly trained in working with anxiety.
-We believe that mindfulness and somatic awareness can be the key to living a satisfying, anxiety free life.
+We believe that mindfulness and somatic awareness can be the key to living a satisfying, anxiety-free life.
 Are you ready to do the work to tame your mind, so that you are no longer a prisoner of it?

 Many women suffer from generalized anxiety, an ever-present state of low anxiety or worry which can, at times, develop into episodes of full-blown panic attacks or phobia.
 It is very important to address any form of anxiety during times of psychological stress before the anxiety manifests into biological changes.